mrjones2014/op.nvim/README.md

 - `:OpInsert` &mdash; Insert an item reference at current cursor position
 - `:OpCreate` &mdash; Create a new item using strings in the current buffer as fields
+- `:OpOpen` &mdash; Open an item in the 1Password 8 desktop app